Running of the spectral index: Reconciling the CMB with the Lyman-$\alpha$ Forest: Introduction

-This stands in contrast to recent CMB measurements from ACT DR6~\cite{ACT:2025fju, ACT:2025tim}, which mildly favour a positive running, $\alpha_s > 0$.
+Recent CMB measurements from ACT DR6~\cite{ACT:2025fju, ACT:2025tim} mildly favour a positive running, $\alpha_s > 0$.
 These experiments probe smaller angular scales than \textit{Planck}, extending CMB sensitivity to higher wavenumbers and thereby bridging the gap with the eBOSS Lyman-$\alpha$ forest regime.
-Taken together, these datasets and the eBOSS results appear to pull the preferred shape of the primordial spectrum in opposite directions, suggesting a more complex scale dependence.
-This CMB--Lyman-$\alpha$ tension provides strong motivation to go beyond the leading-order power-law expansion and examine the second derivative of the spectral index, $\beta_s$, in addition to $\alpha_s$.

-In this {\it letter}, assuming the small-scale suppression is primordial~\cite{Hannestad:2001nu} rather than a late-time effect, we perform a joint analysis of \Planck, ACT DR6, SPT-3G~\cite{SPT-3G:2025bzu}, and eBOSS data to constrain both $\alpha_s$ and $\beta_s$.
-We show that including eBOSS substantially tightens these constraints and leads to a preference for nonzero values, challenging predictions from simple slow-roll potentials.
-We further test specific inflationary scenarios—including monomial, axion-monodromy, and potentials with localised features—to identify models capable of reproducing the observed suppression of small-scale power while remaining consistent with state-of-the-art CMB measurements.
-Finally, we release the public {\tt PIPE} code, designed to evaluate arbitrary inflationary potentials against combinations of current CMB and LSS datasets, enabling systematic tests of inflationary physics beyond the standard paradigm.
+However, some analyses of the eBOSS data suggested a suppression of small-scale power relative to the nearly scale-invariant spectrum preferred by CMB measurements.
+In particular, Rogers and Poulin~\cite{Rogers:2023upm} reported a significant deviation from a single power-law primordial spectrum when combining \Planck\ with eBOSS data, which can be interpreted as a preference for negative running of the spectral index, therefore pointing in the opposite direction of recent CMB measurements.
+In this paper, we explore how such results evolve when accounting for new CMB datasets, using different alternative likelihoods~\cite{Fernandez:2023grg, Walther:2024tcj}, but also allowing for the running of the running $\beta_s$ of the spectral index, which was not present in previous analyses.